sogno-platform/libcimpp/README.md

 5. Click on `Finish` and wait while CMake is configuring the project.
 6. Click on `Generate` to generate the Visual Studio project files.
 7. Click on `Open Project` to open Visual Studio.
 8. In Visual Studio's main menu choose `Build -> Build Solution`.
-This will build the library.
+This will build the `libcimpp` library.

 ### Build instructions for using libcimpp as a cmake module [TODO: This section needs rewriting...]
 To use libcimpp as an cmake module, the project using the CIM parser needs to be an cmake project itself.